Name:

 Biography:

 Dr. Adolphe Lemire was born in Trois Rivières, Quebec on the 12th of July, 1846.
-She was the youngest of 5 children born to Isidore Lemire and the former Marie Cloutier.
-His parents were farmers and his siblings were; Philomène, Onésine, Philippe and Hector.
+Dr. Lemire was the youngest of 5 children born to Isidore Lemire and the former Marie Cloutier.
+His parents were farmers and his siblings were; Philomène Lemire, Onésine Lemire, Philippe Lemire and Hector Lemire.
 According to the 1861 census, Dr. Lemire was a student at St Louis College in Trois Rivières, Quebec.

 Dr. Lemire graduated from the Laval University Faculty of Medicine, Quebec in 1870.
 According to the 1882 Ontario Medical Register, Dr. Lemire furthered his education and graduated M.B. from Trinity College in 1874.
 That same year he graduated M.D. from the Long Island College Hospital in New York.
 He joined the College of Physicians and Surgeons on the 9th of May, 1879.